jamieberrier/balboa_park_itinerary_ideas/README.md

 ## Usage - RubyGems

-Type the below and follow the on screen prompts

     $ balboa_park_itinerary_ideas

+And then follow the on screen prompts

 ## Installation - GitHub